Generate a sustainable flow of new projects, even in a challenging, volatile economic environment.

 However, when you are reliant on select individuals, and word of mouth, you are putting yourself in a perilous position and materially reducing the value of your business.

-What happens if the rain-makers that bring in most of the business get a better offer from a competitor, set up on their own or are on long-term sick leave?
+What happens if the rainmakers that bring in most of the business get a better offer from a competitor, set up on their own, or go on long-term leave?

-And while it’s great that reactive referrals from successful projects are leading to new clients, how much control do you have over that process?
+While it’s great that reactive referrals from successful projects lead to new clients, how much control do you have over that process?
 Can you accurately forecast how many consultancy projects you are likely to land over the next quarter and what that looks like in revenue?

 Source: Consultancy BenchPress Report 2023